Photos and Compact Guides

 Secure your Social network!

-3 - get a 'world' sim card at home or buy a new sim card on arrival at your destination and change the card over.
-The main drawback is number will be new and you may have to own an unlocked phone (either get your unlocked or buy an already unlocked extra phone), but it's convenient and you only pay for what you use if you buy the right package.
+The main drawback is the number will be new and you may have to own an unlocked phone so either get yours unlocked or buy an already unlocked extra phone.
+This system is convenient and you only pay for what you use if you buy the right package.

 Alternatively check out your provider's deals for using the extended service outside of your registered country.